JPoojaPreetha/JPoojaPreetha-percentage_duration_of_processes/README.md

 # JPoojaPreetha-percentage_duration_of_processes

-For given log_file calculate:
-  a)total pid
-  b)unique pid
-  c)percentage duration of processes given as a list by user
+From given log_file calculate: a)total process ids b)number of unique process ids c)for each unique process id calculate percentage duration

+  command used - "ps"